jjakk/FreeXT/README.md

 ### Android

-FreeXT Mobile is on the google play store.
+FreeXT is available on the google play store.